JMRI/contributors/migration-plan.md

 ## 18 SEP
 1. Complete contributor’s lists by setting the email address for all users who have not created an update to the contributor’s list to sf_username@users.sourceforge.net
 2. Invite all known JMRI contributors who have GitHub accounts to join the JMRI organization (they are known because they updated the contributor’s list via pull request)
+3. Make JMRI 4.1.2 from SVN; the next test release will be made from Git
-3. Switch SVN to read only and create rsync backup at builds.jmri.org
+4. Switch SVN to read only and create rsync backup at builds.jmri.org

 ## 19 SEP
+SVN to Git migrations:
 1. Migrate website
 2. Migrate JMRI
 3. Migrate EngineDriver